 \begin{remark} In the usual Morse case, \eqref{eq:eik} is solved through topological and geometric constructions, see \cite[Lemma 3.2]{BoLePMi22}.
-They use the non-degeneracy of the potential and the coefficients to extract a Lagrangian manifold which project nicely on the $x$-space, its generating function is the starting point to build $\ell_0$.
-Here, it is very unclear if such a manifold exists, and even if it does, Remark \ref{rem:counterexample} makes us think that we could not carry on the usual method to its end.
-We must find another path to construct that function, and the method we use is to mimic the resolution of \eqref{eq:transp} through homogeneous polynomials. \end{remark}
+They use the non-degeneracy of the potential and its coefficients to extract a Lagrangian manifold which projects nicely onto the $x$-space, its generating function serves as the starting point for constructing $\ell_0$.
+Here, it is far from clear whether such a manifold exists, and even if it does, Remark \ref{rem:counterexample} suggests that the standard method likely cannot be carried through to completion.
+Therefore, we must pursue an alternative approach to construct $\ell_0$.
+Our method consists in mimicking the resolution of \eqref{eq:transp} using homogeneous polynomials. \end{remark}